 Only directors who meet standards of independence promulgated by the SEC (i.e., "non-employee director" as defined in the rules under Section 16 of the Securities Exchange Act of 1934), the Internal Revenue Service (i.e., "outside director" as defined in the regulations under Section 162(m) of the Internal Revenue Code), and the NYSE listing standards may serve on the committee.
 The committee obtains advice on executive compensation matters from an independent outside compensation consultant (Korn Ferry Hay Group since fiscal 2010).
 Each year, the committee reviews and discusses the independence of its advisers pursuant to NYSE rules, and it has determined that Korn Ferry Hay Group is independent and its work for the committee does not raise any conflicts of interest.
-The committee Report" below).
+The committee annually produces a report on executive compensation for inclusion in the proxy statement (see "Compensation Committee Report" below).